Senior Executive Vice President, Consumer Lending and Operations

 Wells Fargo & Company

-As an active member of the community, she serves on the board of trustees for The Branson School and is an advisory member of the Columbia Business School Social Enterprise Program and Stanford Center on Longevity.
-Modjtabai also serves on the board of Avnet, Inc., a leading global technology distributor.
+As an active member of the community, she serves on the board of trustees for The Marine Mammal Center and is an advisory member of the Columbia Business School Social Enterprise Program and Stanford Center on Longevity.
+Modjtabai also serves on the board of directors for Avnet, Inc., a leading global technology distributor.

 She earned a Bachelor’s degree in industrial engineering from Stanford University and an M.B.A. in finance from Columbia University.